-Tuberculosis Testing (two step test required)

-Diphtheria/Tetanus Booster

-Measles/Mumps Rubella (MMR)

-Hepatitis B (Medical waiver available for Hep B series only)

-Other immunizations if requested by clinical site/facility

-Students are REQUIRED to maintain current immunizations throughout the duration of their cohort program.

-\\Students must have background screening results that meets satisfactory requirements of the college.
-Due to the variety and complexity of background results, "satisfactory," will be determined on a case by case basis and in accordance with state and federal licensing agencies, externship and clinical sites.
+Tuberculosis Testing (two step test required) Diphtheria/Tetanus Booster Measles/Mumps Rubella (MMR) Hepatitis B (Medical waiver available for Hep B series only) Other immunizations if requested by clinical site/facility case by case basis and in accordance with state and federal licensing agencies, and clinical sites.
 All documentation will be required in order to evaluate.
 Applicants will not be considered for acceptance into the college until all documentation has been evaluated and determination has been made.

+Students are REQUIRED to maintain current immunizations and CPR certification throughout the duration of their cohort program.

+\\Students must have background screening results that meets satisfactory requirements of the college.
+Due to the variety and complexity of background results, "satisfactory," will be determined on a